 Poker Tournament Directors Association Tournament Rules

 The Poker TDA is a voluntary poker industry association founded in 2001.
-Its mission is to increase global uniformity of poker tournament rules.
-Poker TDA rules supplement the rules of this house.
-In case of conflict with a gaming agency, the agency rules will apply.
+The TDA mission is to increase global uniformity of poker tournament rules.
+TDA Rules supplement the conventional rules of this house.
+In case of conflict with a gaming agency, the agency rules apply.

 1: Floor Decisions

 The best interest of the game and fairness are top priorities in decision-making.
 Unusual circumstances occasionally dictate that common-sense decisions in the interest of fairness take priority over technical rules.
 Floor decisions are final.

 2: Player Responsibilities